d-maurer/dm.xmlsec.binding/dm/xmlsec/binding/README.txt

 Verifying a signature with a keys manager
 -----------------------------------------

+Note: the example below uses an asymmetric key.
+The signed document contains information about the key used for signing.
+We must give our verification key its name such that the correct key is located in the manager.

 >>> def load_keys(*keys):
 ...     """return `KeysMngr` with *keys*.
 ...
+...     *keys* is a sequence.
-...     *keys* is a sequence of filenames containing PEM encoded keys.
+...
+Each element is either the path to a file containing the PEM encoded key ...     or a pair or such a path and the key name.
 ...     """
 ...     mngr = xmlsec.KeysMngr()
 ...     for k in keys:
+...         f, name = k if isinstance(k, tuple) else (k, basename(k))
-...         # must set the key name before we add the key to `mngr` ...         key = xmlsec.Key.load(k, xmlsec.KeyDataFormatPem)
+...         # must set the key name before we add the key to `mngr` ...         key = xmlsec.Key.load(f, xmlsec.KeyDataFormatPem)
-...         key.name = basename(k)
+...         key.name = name
 ...         # adds a copy of *key*
 ...         mngr.addKey(key)
 ...     return mngr